-To avoid all of that, start new traditions that could help relieve holiday stress and make the season healthy, happy and worth remembering.
+To prevent negative outcomes, start new traditions that could help relieve holiday stress and make the season healthy, happy and worth remembering.

 When holidays become too much, your physical health is affected if you may put aside healthy habits.
 Stress can put more demands on an already-stressed body.